The Foundation for Independent Living offers personalized Independent Life Skills Training, Coaching and Support:

 The Foundation for Independent Living serves the specific needs of high functioning learning disabled young adults, at least 18 years old, who don’t require the structure of a group home, but still need guidance and supervision to live on their own.
 Toward the end, program goals aim at providing a residence separate from family, but assuring a level of supervision that will meet all crisis and emergency needs.

-The other objectives of the Foundation are providing social opportunities for residents, helping them function in a competitive employment environment and training for later life when direct family support won’t be available.
-Basic requirements for admission are a diagnosis of a learning disability, a recent psychologist evaluation and an assessment of independent living skills.
+The other objectives of the Foundation are providing social opportunities for residents, helping them function in a competitive employment environment and training for later life when direct family support is no longer available.
+Basic requirements for admission are a diagnosis of a learning disability, a recent psychological evaluation and an assessment of independent living skills.
 Our program is designed to stress all the elements in a normal routine of life—waking up by one’s self; preparing meals, going to work, making a budget, paying bills and recreational pursuits.
 In cases where residents still require practice in establishing a normal routine, the program offers individual training.

-- To achieve a lifestyle as close too normal as possible, so your child can take pride in himself or herself.
+- To achieve a lifestyle as close to normal as possible, so your child can take pride in himself or herself.

 - To provide your child with the opportunity to reach the highest potential for independence and to feel that security doesn’t mean depending on parents or other adults for daily needs.